PratikkDev/demo-feedapp/README.md

 # Make sure that your backend code is running

 ## Step: 1.
-Change the API_URL in FeedsExpoFrontend/src/common/constan.js
+Change the API_URL in Frontend/src/common/constan.js

 ## Step: 2.
-Run the command in your terminal "cd FeedsExpoFrontend"
+Run the command in your terminal "cd Frontend"

 ## Step: 3. yarn or npm i